drdan2022010/IU-DSA-project/README.md

 # Minesweeper For DSA
 ## Introduction
 This is the Team 30 FLOP Minesweeper DSA final project.
-Minesweeper is one of the most popular games in the world.
-Also we have a mini-game project called whack-a-mole that can help you to relax.
+Minesweeper is a puzzle game that consists of a grid of cells, where some of the cells contain hidden “mines”.
+Furthermore, we also build a extra mini game called whack-a-mole for relaxing purposes.

 ## Documentation
 ### Features:
+- Completed:
+    - Custom a bunch of map (beginner, intermediate, advanced).
+    - Turn back the previous step if click on mine.
-- Completed: Custom game map, Whack a mole (mini game), stop, restart.
+    - Build Whack a mole (mini game)
-- Future plans: Boss, Shop which can change the custom of pacman.
+- Future plans:
+    - Register/ Login Feature.
+    - Show top 10 scores for selected difficult level.
 ## Screenshots
 ### Minesweeper Screenshots
 |<img src="images/screenshots/config_main_game.png" alt="Configuration screen" width="400"/> |